The Templer Foundation: Erin’s Light; An Early Intervention Program

 Early intervention programs?

-Currently, The Templer Foundation is focused in launching programs in underdeveloped countries, specifically those in which child neglect rates are high.
+Currently, The Templer Foundation is focused in launching programs in underdeveloped countries, specifically those in which access to professional services are limited.

-Since 2005, The Templer Foundation has launched several Early Intervention programs in Africa.
-The areas of Harare, Epworth, and Metabeleland, Africa.
-To date, Erin’s Light has touched the lives of nearly 2,000 families with children who struggle with learning disabilities as well as physical.
+Since 2015, The Templer Foundation has funded Erin’s Light Early Intervention programs in many areas of Harare, Epworth, Metabeleland, Midlands and Manicaland.
+To date, Erin’s Light has touched the lives of thousands of families with children who struggle with cognitive and physical disabilities.

 Since 2016, The Templer Foundation has launched several Early Intervention programs in Nicaragua.
 The areas of Juigalpa, Cristo de Jesus and Chontales.
-To date, Erin’s Light has touched the lives of nearly 1,000 families with children who struggle with learning disabilities as well as physical.
+To date, Erin’s Light has touched the lives of thousands of families with children who struggle with cognitive and physical disabilities.

 The project’s vision of success: